DanielSon721/Hacking-Tools/README.md

 The receiver.py must be running on the attacker machine and keylogger.py must be running on the victim machine.

+The attacker machine will see a file named keylog.txt containing the exfiltrated keystrokes.

 BRUTE FORCE PASSWORD CRACKER:

 This script brute forces password guessing, testing over 80 million combinations in the span of 10 seconds.